viamrobotics/docs/docs/components/board/_index.md

 ### `i2cs`

-The [Inter-Integrated circuit (I2C)](https://learn.sparkfun.com/tutorials/i2c/all) serial communication protocol is similar to SPI, but requires only two signal wires to exchange information between a controller and a peripheral device:
+The [Inter-Integrated circuit (I<sup>2</sup>C)](https://learn.sparkfun.com/tutorials/i2c/all) serial communication protocol is similar to SPI, but requires two signal wires to exchange information between a controller and a peripheral device:

 - Serial Data: SDA
 - Serial Clock: SCL

-To connect your board (controller) and a [component](/components) that requires I2C communication (peripheral device), wire a connection between SDA and SCL pins on the board and component.
+To connect your board (controller) and a [component](/components) that requires I<sup>2</sup>C communication (peripheral device), wire a connection between SDA and SCL pins on the board and component.

 {{% alert title="Caution" color="caution" %}}

-You must also enable I2C on your board if it is not enabled by default.
+You must also enable I<sup>2</sup>C on your board if it is not enabled by default.
 See your [board model's configuration instructions](#configuration) if applicable.

 {{% /alert %}}

-As supported boards have SDA and SCL pins internally configured to correspond with I2C bus indices, you can enable this connection in your board's configuration by specifying the index of the bus and giving it a name.
+As supported boards have SDA and SCL pins internally configured to correspond with I<sup>2</sup>C bus indices, you can enable this connection in your board's configuration by specifying the index of the bus and giving it a name.

 Integrate `i2cs` into your robot in the `attributes` of your board as follows: